 Huaihai Road

 As it was late afternoon we decided to go for a walk while we were looking for a place to have dinner.
-In this street, we had the confirmation of the differences between Beijing and Shanghai.
+On this street, we had the confirmation of the differences between Beijing and Shanghai.
 It is a huge avenue with international brand stores (some more than once) and shopping centers.
 We got the feeling that any object of any brand in the world could be bought here.

 Day 2